taherahmed14/Groww_Full-Stack_Project/main/README.md

 To run, follow these steps:

 - Clone my repository `https://github.com/taherahmed14/Groww_Project`
-- Open that code in your VS code
+- Open the code in your VS code
 - Initialise the server `npm run server` on terminal
+- Run port 2500 on the browser `http://localhost:2500/home`
-- Then you can Navigate through other pages from Home pages
+- Then you can Navigate through other pages from Home page

 ## Built with